 The Dawson Valley is situated in the Central Division of the State, which comprises 209,340 square miles, or nearly one-third of the total area of Queensland.
 The population is less than one person to two square miles, and subtracting those resident in the principal towns, the ratio is one inhabitant to four square miles, although there is only a comparatively small proportion of inferior land in the whole area.
 This irrigation scheme not only provides an opportunity for increasing population and extending agriculture, but will also form a fodder reserve area for pastoral lands where rainfall is insufficient for agriculture, and water conservation impracticable.
-A fodder conservation proposal is being considered for the early stages of settlement with this end in view, and to give settlers an opportunity to readily dispose of some of their produce.
+A fodder conservation proposal is being considered for the early stages of settlement with this end in view, and to give settlers an opportunity readily to dispose of some of their produce.

 A railway line is in course of construction through the irrigation areas from the present terminus of the Dawson Valley line at Baralaba.
+This was completed to Nipan, 13 miles from Theodore, on 30th June, 1926, and completion of the line is anticipated in 1927.

 In order to minimize heavy interest charges accruing during the process of construction, the project has been designed on the zone system, by which one area is prepared for settlement and completed before the next zone is proceeded with.
-Five zones have been designed, each averaging 40,000 acres of irrigated land attached to a similar acreage of dry lands.
-The dry lands, however, are attachable to the outer ring of farms only, and will be allotted in proportion to irrigated land held.
+Five zones have been designed, each averaging 40,000 acres of irrigated land attached to a considerable acreage of dry lands.
+The dry lands will be allotted in proportion to irrigated land held.
 The farms grow smaller as the centre of the zone is approached, till the unit of 121⁄2 acres is the standard immediately adjacent to each central town.
 Though forming an integral part of the gravitation system, each zone will be a separate entity, served by its own central township, and in close connexion with the Dawson Valley railway system now under construction.